lonesomegeek/LSG.GenericCrud/docs/1_TutorialAcocuntCrudVisualStudioCode.md

 - Go to **http://localhost:5000/api/accounts**, and you are done!

 ## Testing!
 Here is a [Postman](https://www.getpostman.com/) collection to test your new RESTful CRUD api

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/090af27316cd23c61951)

+Note: If you want to use this postman collection, you will have to change the Web Service Settings (App URL) to use **port 5000**.